Morrey's conjecture: rank-one convexity implies quasi-convexity for two-dimensional, two-component maps: Introduction

-One of the main applied fields where vector variational problems are relevant is non-linear elasticity (\cite{Ball}).
+Before moving to discuss our main proof, we would like to mention that one of the main applied fields where vector variational problems are relevant is non-linear elasticity (\cite{Ball}).
 In particular, polyconvexity has played a major role in existence results.
 See also \cite{Ciarlet}.
 A main hypothesis to be assumed in this area is the rotationally invariance, as well as the behavior for large deformations.
 See \cite{DacorognaKoshigoe} for a discussion on all these notions of convexity under this invariance.
 Higher-order theories have also been explored, at least from an abstract point of view (\cite{Dal Maso et al.}, \cite{Meyers}).
 More general concepts of quasiconvexity have been introduced in \cite{Fonseca-Muller}.
 Recent interesting results about approximation by polynomials are worth mentioning \cite{Heinz}.
 Explicit examples of rank-one convex functions can be found in various works: \cite{BandeiraPedregal}, \cite{DacorognaDouchetGangboRappaz}, \cite{SverakB}, among others.
 See also \cite{VanHove1}, \cite{VanHove2}.
 The recent book \cite{rindler} is to be considered.

+Finally, it may be instructive to write Theorem \ref{objetivo} in a more transparent form for readers not familiar with the subleties of vector variational problems. \begin{theorem} Let

+be an arbitrary function.
+The two following statements about $\psi$ are equivalent: \begin{enumerate} \item $\psi$ is rank-one convex, i.e.